 - Diffuse redness will usually appear immediately more red, then gradually fades within 2-3 weeks

 What can go wrong?

-Unfortunately, in the wrong hands there can be some serious complications associated with IPL treatments as you can see by the images below, in addition not achieving any results.
+Unfortunately, in the wrong hands there can be some serious complications associated with IPL treatments as you can see by the images above, in addition not achieving any results.
 In most cases this is due to test spots not being performed, inaccurate client evaluation, bad choice of treatment settings and individual considerations not taken into account.

 What should you look for when choosing an IPL provider?

 - Industry prices for IPL treatments are generally reflective of the quality and effectiveness of the technology, as well as the qualifications, knowledge and experience of the provider.

 - The person treating you should have formal qualifications displayed with a reputable training organisation in IPL & Laser safety and procedures.
 Not just the machine distributors training.

 - Experience counts!
 Completely different results can occur with the same machine performed by different operators.
 A knowledgeable and experienced therapist will know why, when and what to change the treatment settings to, for optimal results and safety.
 Ensure your therapist has extensive experience treating various skin types, conditions, hair colour and thickness.

 - Not all IPL machines are the same.
 IPL machines can vary in price from $2,000 to $200,000.
 They differ in power, spot size, wavelength, speed, comfort and safety features, pulse width and numerous other factors affecting the outcome.